 How to Fix Laptop Battery Plugged in Not Charging Error

 Let us tackle these possible issues and their fixes one by one.
-I am pretty sure that one of them will surely get rid of the annoying plugged in not charging message.
+I am pretty sure that one of them will surely get rid of the annoying plugged in not charging windows 10 or battery plugged in not charging message.

 Method 1.
 Fix OS Drivers